Skip to main content

 kubectl get persistentvolume

-2. Decommission the broker that has a PersistentVolumeClaim (PVC) bound to the PV.
-Decommissioning ensures no data loss by gracefully moving the broker's topic partitions and replicas to other brokers in the cluster.
-See Decommission Brokers.
+Decommissioning helps prevent data loss by gracefully moving the broker’s topic partitions and replicas to other brokers in the cluster.

 3. Delete the PVC that is bound to your PV:

-kubectl delete persistentvolumeclaim <pvc-name> -n redpanda
+kubectl delete persistentvolumeclaim <pvc-name> --namespace <namespace>

 4. If the reclaimPolicy of your PV is not Delete, delete the PV: